 All Sunday services include the Eucharist.
 The 8:00 AM service tends to be traditional and contemplative, and has no music.
 An active and growing adult choir leads music at the 10:30 AM service.
 At all services, we embrace Anglican traditions of worship while remaining open to alternative forms of meaningful worship inclusive of children, youth, church seekers, and long-time members.

 We have a Vestry of 12 members, most of whom chair or serve as liaison to one or more of our parish committees.
 The Rev. Tucker "Tuck" Bowerfind is our Rector.
-The staff consists of a Minister of Music, director of Christian education and programs, a part-time college chaplain; a parish administrator; a part-time financial secretary; and a part-time sexton.
+The staff consists of a Minister of Music, director of Christian education, programs and communication; a parish administrator; a part-time financial secretary; and a part-time sexton.